datacommonsorg/import/pipeline/ingestion/README.md

 ## Example Usage

 First, ensure all dependencies are installed locally.
-After cloning the datacommons/import repository, run the following command from the root directory:
+After cloning the `datacommons/import` repository, run the following command from the project's root directory:

 ```bash
 mvn clean install